nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/CSS Full Tutorial.md

 ### Anatomy of a CSS Ruleset
 ![[Pasted image 20221221153047.png|700]]
 The whole structure is called a **ruleset**.
 (The term _ruleset_ is often referred to as just _rule_.)

+- The selector points to the HTML element you want to style.
+- The declaration block contains one or more declarations separated by semicolons.
+- Each declaration includes a CSS property name and a value, separated by a colon.
+- Multiple CSS declarations are separated with semicolons, and declaration blocks are surrounded by curly braces.

 **Selector**
 This is the HTML element name at the start of the ruleset.
 It defines the element(s) to be styled (in this example, [`<p>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p) elements).
 To style a different element, change the selector.